|DOWNLOAD PINPOINT 7.0 (60 day trial)||PURCHASE A LICENSE FOR PINPOINT|

 With All-Sky Plate Solving and ATLAS Catalog

-New with Version 7 is support for the ATLAS All-Sky Stellar Reference Catalog is now supported.
+New with Version 7 is support for the ATLAS All-Sky Stellar Reference Catalog.
 This large, including Gaia stars and PanSTARRS/APASS magnitudes, has high quality magnitudes, it goes deep, and has proper motions.
 If you can afford the space, this is now the best catalog for all uses.
 It is 70Gb for coverage down to magnitude 18 and 160 Gb for coverage down to magnitude 20.

 PinPoint 7 also has built-in all-sky plate solving, eliminating the requirement for approximate image centerpoint coordinates and plate scale at the cost of additional time.
 An internet connection is usually employed for this (see below).
 PinPoint automatically uses the cloud solving service of Astrometry.Net to find its initial solution, then it takes that as the starting point for a full PinPoint solution including distortion mapping.
 If you don't have an internet cdonnection, PinPoint can use the 'ansvr' local all-sky server by Andy Galasso.
 This is all automatic to you and to client programs that embed the engine.